yayuyang/PVSizer_Tool_AlphaVersion/User_guide.md

         dss_master_file = r'...\code\Loadfiles\IEEE13test.dss',
         # Path to the load shape file, which defines the load variation over a 24-hour period for time-series analysis.
         load_shape_profile = r"...\code\Loadfiles\load_curve.txt",
-        # --- pv_shape_profile's meaning and related settings ---
+        # # --- pv_shape_profile's meaning and related settings ---
-        # 1. Identity: While the shape of this curve is determined by a solar irradiance profile, the values in this file are treated
+        # # 1.
+Identity: While the shape of this curve is determined by a solar irradiance profile, the values in this file are treated
-        #    directly as the PV system's output power as a percentage of its rated active power.
+        # #    directly as the PV system's output power as a percentage of its rated active power.
 This is its accurate identity within this code.
-        #    For example, a value of 0.5 means the PV output is 50% of its rated power.
+        # #    For example, a value of 0.5 means the PV output is 50% of its rated power.
-        # 2. PV Inverter Thresholds: To ensure the simulation accurately follows this profile, especially at very low output values,
+        # # 2.
+PV Inverter Thresholds: To ensure the simulation accurately follows this profile, especially at very low output values,
-        #    the PV inverter's cut-in (%cutin) and cut-out (%cutout) power thresholds are explicitly set to 0.1% elsewhere in the code.
+        # #    the PV inverter's cut-in (%cutin) and cut-out (%cutout) power thresholds are explicitly set to 0.1% elsewhere in the code.
-        #    This overrides any OpenDSS defaults and allows the inverter to start up and remain active even at very low power outputs.
+        # #    This overrides any OpenDSS defaults and allows the inverter to start up and remain active even at very low power outputs
         pv_shape_profile = r"...\code\Loadfiles\PV_curve.txt",
         # Path for a predefined storage dispatch profile.
         # Note: This feature is not active in the current version; refrain from making any changes.